 A lawsuit alleging Teaneck’s zoning board violated a congregation’s constitutional rights when it imposed conditions on the group’s approval to use a Queen Anne Road residence for religious services is expected to go before a jury after a judge’s ruling Friday.

 In a decision released this week, Bergen County Superior Court Judge Alexander H. Carver III denied motions by the zoning board and congregation for summary judgment.
-The issue stems from a December 2010 lawsuit filed by Orthodox Jewish congregation Etz Chaim after the zoning board imposed conditions on a house of worship permit granted to the group.
+The issue stems from filed by Orthodox Jewish congregation Etz Chaim after the zoning board imposed conditions on a house of worship permit granted to the group.

 Etz Chaim argued the conditions violated its First and Fourteenth Amendment Rights along with the federal Religious Land Use and Institutionalized Persons Act, according to court papers.
 Restrictions include banning outdoor celebratory activities, a limit on days when services can be held and a block on signage.